 What split fins lack: the stiffness and body you need for frog-kicking, turning and backing up.

-Tags: fins, Gear, paddle fins, scuba fins, split fins
+Tags: fins, Gear, paddle fins, product review, review, scuba fins, split fins

 "paddle" fins are more commonly (at least down here) referred to as 'blade'……